adrlar/CanSNPer/README.md

 Depending on which canonical SNPs that are used to classify your strain some the following publications should also be cited.
-More information about were each CanSNP is publiched may be found in _snp.txt for each genus.
+More information about were each CanSNP is publiched may be found in snp.txt file for each genus.

 __Francisella references__